L'Harmattan

-Éditions L'Harmattan, usually known simply as L'Harmattan ([laʁmatɑ̃]), is one of the largest French book publishers.
+Éditions L'Harmattan, usually known simply as L'Harmattan ([laʁmatɑ̃]), is one of the largest French book publishers, founded by Denis Pryen and Robert Ageneau in 1975.
 It specialises in non-fiction books with a particular focus on Sub-Saharan Africa.
 It is named after the Harmattan, a trade wind in West Africa.

+Éditions L'Harmattan, which initially specialized in publishing French-language works in the humanities and social sciences, has four publishing houses in Europe, eleven in Africa, and two bookstores in Paris.

 Description

 L'Harmattan was founded in 1975.
 In 2013 it produced 500 magazines and 2,000 new books per year, both in print and as e-books, and has a backlist of 38,000 books, 33,000 e-books, and 1,700 videos, with about a third each on Europe, Africa, and the rest of the world.